 So rather than relegating ourselves to the narrow confines of the 1970s-1990s and its “Contemporary Christian” sub-genre with its “praise bands,” “worship teams,” and such, we avail ourselves to the thousands of years of the timeless hymns, canticles, Psalms and chants of the people of God, which end up being formative for a people who desire that God’s will “be done on earth as it is in heaven.”
 Toward this end, we’re rooted in—but are by no means limited to—our Anglican musical heritage best known by composers such as John Blow, William Boyce, Benjamin Britten, William Byrd, John Dunstable, Edward Elgar, Orlando Gibbons, George Frederic Handel, Herbert Howells, John Merbecke, Thomas Morley, Hubert Parry, Henry Purcell, John Rutter, Martin Shaw, John Stainer, Charles Villiers Stanford, Thomas Tallis, John Taverner, Thomas Tomkins, Christopher Tye, Ralph Vaughan Williams, William Walton, Thomas Weelkes, Samuel Wesley, Healey Willan and Charles Wood.

 And we have a surprising amount of fun doing so!

-Meet our organists, Ms. Carol Foster and Ms. Gail Erickson and Music Director Emeritus, Mr. Scott Powell, and see our organ.
+Meet our organists, Ms. Carol Foster & Ms. Gail Erickson as well as Music Director Emeritus, Mr. Scott Powell, and see our organ.